Luis Urías Player Props: Brewers vs. Pirates

-The Milwaukee Brewers and Luis Urias, who went 1-for-3 last time in action, battle Mitch Keller and the Pittsburgh Pirates at American Family Field, Saturday at 4:10 PM ET.
+Luis Urias -- 0-for-3 in his last game -- will be in action for the Milwaukee Brewers against the Pittsburgh Pirates, with Luis Ortiz on the mound, on June 18 at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Pirates.
+He had a hitless showing in his last game (0-for-3) against the Pirates.

 Luis Urías Game Info & Props vs. the Pirates